-Deleting a skill will permanently remove it from Azure Stack Edge, the Connected Spaces web app, and all collected data in the dashboards.
-This information cannot be recovered.
+Deleting a skill will permanently remove it from Azure Stack Edge and the Connected Spaces Preview web app, and cannot be recovered.
+All collected data will remain in the dashboards.
 If you're unsure about deleting a skill, change the skill status to Inactive instead.

 Submit and view feedback for